python/cpython/Doc/c-api/typeobj.rst

    instances have the same size, given in :c:member:`~PyTypeObject.tp_basicsize`.

-   For a type with variable-length instances, the instances must have an :attr:`ob_size` field, and the instance size is :c:member:`~PyTypeObject.tp_basicsize` plus N times :c:member:`~PyTypeObject.tp_itemsize`, where N is the "length" of the object.
-The value of N is typically stored in the instance's :attr:`ob_size` field.
+   For a type with variable-length instances, the instances must have an :c:member:`~PyVarObject.ob_size` field, and the instance size is :c:member:`~PyTypeObject.tp_basicsize` plus N times :c:member:`~PyTypeObject.tp_itemsize`, where N is the "length" of the object.
+The value of N is typically stored in the instance's :c:member:`~PyVarObject.ob_size` field.
 There are
-   exceptions:  for example, ints use a negative :attr:`ob_size` to indicate a negative number, and N is ``abs(ob_size)`` there.
-Also, the presence of an :attr:`ob_size` field in the instance layout doesn't mean that the instance structure is variable-length (for example, the structure for the list type has fixed-length instances, yet those instances have a meaningful :attr:`ob_size` field).
+   exceptions:  for example, ints use a negative :c:member:`~PyVarObject.ob_size` to indicate a negative number, and N is ``abs(ob_size)`` there.
+Also, the presence of an :c:member:`~PyVarObject.ob_size` field in the instance layout doesn't mean that the instance structure is variable-length (for example, the structure for the list type has fixed-length instances, yet those instances have a meaningful :c:member:`~PyVarObject.ob_size` field).

-   The basic size includes the fields in the instance declared by the macro :c:macro:`PyObject_HEAD` or :c:macro:`PyObject_VAR_HEAD` (whichever is used to declare the instance struct) and this in turn includes the :attr:`_ob_prev` and :attr:`_ob_next` fields if they are present.
+   The basic size includes the fields in the instance declared by the macro :c:macro:`PyObject_HEAD` or :c:macro:`PyObject_VAR_HEAD` (whichever is used to declare the instance struct) and this in turn includes the  :c:member:`~PyObject._ob_prev` and :c:member:`~PyObject._ob_next` fields if they are present.
 This means that the only correct way to get an initializer for the :c:member:`~PyTypeObject.tp_basicsize` is to use the ``sizeof`` operator on the struct used to declare the instance layout.
    The basic size does not include the GC header size.